 ||A–14: We've been creating our products, learning tricks and and

-refining our skills for nearly 40 years.
+refining our skills for over 40 years.
 Call us after you've tried

 for 40 years.
 We'll compare notes.